 There are so many reasons to grow herbs indoors; they add garden-fresh flavor to food, fragrance and greenery to indoor spaces, and because packages of fresh herbs are expensive to buy at the supermarket, growing your own can save you money.
 It’s easy to create an herb garden for a kitchen window when you start with a little smart planning.
 Most herbs grow well indoors, but you’ll need to provide a few basic necessities, like adequate light, to ensure a healthy windowsill garden.

-There are plenty of herb kits available online and in stores, which combine seeds, soil, and pots to grow popular culinary or tea herbs at home.
+There are plenty of herb kits available online and in stores for growing an herb garden for a kitchen window.
+These kits combine seeds, soil, and pots to grow popular culinary or tea herbs at home.
 However, as much as I love growing plants from seed, it’s much easier – and faster – to pick up a handful of herb transplants from your local garden centre or farmers market for an instant, ready-to-use herb garden.

 How many plants do you need?
 With certain herbs, like rosemary or bay, a little goes a long way and one plant is likely sufficient for the culinary needs of an average family.
 Herbs like basil, parsley, or cilantro, are often used in larger quantities and I find that I like to have at least two of each.
-To pick which herbs you should grow on your windowsill, think about the ones you use the most when you’re cooking, and start with two or three of your favorites.
+To pick which herbs you should grow in your herb garden for a kitchen window, think about the ones you use the most when you’re cooking, and start with two or three of your favorites.